Deterministic Hallucination Detection in Medical VQA via Confidence-Evidence Bayesian Gain: Conclusion

-This work was partially supported by the NIH Grants AG089169, AG084471, Stanford HAI Hoffman-Yee Award \& GCP Credits, and UST.
-Mohammad Asadi is supported by the Amazon AI PhD Fellowship and the Stanford HAI Graduate Fellowship.
+\textbf{Acknowledgment: } This work was partially supported by the NIH Grants AG089169, AG084471, Stanford HAI Hoffman-Yee Award \& GCP Credits, and UIT.
+M. Asadi is supported by the Amazon AI PhD and the Stanford HAI Graduate Fellowships.